Robbie McGuigan

-Robbie McGuigan (born 7 July 2004) is a professional snooker player from Northern Ireland.
+Robbie McGuigan (born 7 July 2004) is a former professional snooker player from Northern Ireland.
 In 2023, he became a three-time Northern Ireland Amateur champion, whilst still a teenager.

 Early life

 From County Antrim, McGuigan attended Antrim Grammar School.
 He hit his first 147 break at thirteen years-old.

 Career

 In 2019 McGuigan made his debut at a ranking event when he was given a wildcard aged fifteen years-old to the 2019 Northern Ireland Open.
 He lost to his countryman Patrick Wallace.
 The following year he lost in the final of the Northern Ireland Amateur snooker final, on a deciding frame, 10–9 to Declan Lavery.

 In 2021, McGuigan became the youngest ever Northern Ireland Amateur snooker champion when he defeated Rab McCullough, 10–4 in the final.
 At 17 years and eleven months he was two and a half months younger than the previous youngest winner Mark Allen had been.